Forien/foundryvtt-forien-quest-log/CONTRIBUTING.md

 * When you feel your fork adequately fixes an issue, **submit a pull request for review**!
 [Please indicate which issue is to be closed if the PR is merged](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) as well as giving a detailed overview of your changes.

-* Please **limit the content of your pull requests to the implementation of the issue fix**.
+* Please **limit the content of your pull requests to its linked issues**.
 If your pull request does anything additional, you must first open an issue that your PR may close (see the below section).

 ### **Do you intend to add a new feature or change an existing one?**